! JavaScript disabled. For an optimal Spowtr experience, adjust your browser's JavaScript settings.

 The more I watch the show, the more I'm convinced that Seth MacFarlane pitched a comedy along the lines of Galaxy Quest in order to get the show made but always intended to tell more serious stories.
 The show began with a bit of a goofy premise and after the pilot I was a little skeptical.
 Yet it has since both improved and taken a more serious approach with its storytelling.
 The tone—while remaining light-hearted—is less silly than in its early episodes.
 Season 2 in particular has tackled more adult topics and given its characters much more serious consequences to their decisions.
 The comedic elements have also steadily become more relevant to the story and heart-felt, such as the use of Dolly Parton's Working 9 to 5 in last weeks Sanctuary, whereas early on in the first season, the comedy was at times goofy and out of place, often breaking good tension.

-It is often cited that there was franchise fatigue for Star Trek in the early 2000s however The Orville has come along years after that fatigue has worn off, especially now that Star Trek itself has taken a darker, subversive turn with Discovery.
-Fans of old are offered a throw back with The Orville and its 90s sensibilities are a great juxtaposition to the general tone of adult television at the moment.
-While it could be argued that television has never been better, it's also becoming a burden to keep up with all the long-form drama available.
+It is often cited that there was franchise fatigue for Star Trek in the early 2000s.
+The Orville, however, has come along years after that fatigue has worn off, offering 90s sensibilities.
+A great juxtaposition to the general tone of adult television at the moment, which are also becoming a burden to keep up with due to the popular long-form style.

 So, while The Orville is much more light-hearted than even Star Trek: The Next Generation, it is effectively tackling important sociopolitical issues with its morality play approach.
 A breath of fresh air in today's television landscape and worthy successor to Gene Roddenberry's vision for the future.